Subscribe to updates

 Overview and Scrutiny Committee - Wednesday, 21 January 2026 7:00 pm

-The Overview and Scrutiny Committee met to discuss the pressures on the Education, Health and Care Plan (EHCP) process, particularly concerning children moving into the borough, and to receive an update on Barking and Dagenham's Neighbourhood Policing.
-Key decisions included a commitment to investigate further data on children moving into the borough with EHCPs and to continue efforts to enhance community engagement and address crime.
+The Overview and Scrutiny Committee met to discuss the pressures on the Special Educational Needs and Disabilities (SEND) system, particularly concerning children moving into the borough, and to receive an update on neighbourhood policing.
+Key decisions included noting the work programme and receiving updates on both topics.

 The EHCP Process and Demand from New Arrivals